 In season 1, episode 3 of Pushing Daisies, the most perfect TV show ever created, secretly alive-again Chuck bakes anti-depressants into a Pear & Gruyere pie for her two aunts who are mourning her supposed death (don't worry, I've omitted the anti-depressants from this recipe).

-It was during a recent rewatch of the show (available on Amazon Prime, if you haven't seen it) that I realized I hadn't really paid attention to The Pie Hole's incredible baked creations during my earlier viewings.
+It was during a recent rewatch of the show that I realized I hadn't really paid attention to The Pie Hole's incredible baked creations during my earlier viewings.
 The idea of combining pear and gruyere intrigued me.

 I've eaten hundreds of pears in my life and I love gruyere cheese, but I couldn't quite imagine what they would taste like together, in pie form.
 Pushing Daisies' creator Bryan Fuller loves cute and quirky wordplay, so part of me wondered if the fictional pie was more about the rhyming pear with gruyere, rather than an actual recommended pairing of flavors.

 Recently a friend of mine, who has recently begun watching Pushing Daisies for the first time, asked if we could try making a pear and gruyere tart of our own.
 So I went down the Google-hole and discovered that a few people had indeed created their own versions of the pear & gruyere pie from the show.

 Why a pear and gruyere tart, not a pie